 A priest or a rabbi—those careers were suggested after my high school aptitude test.
-That wasn’t good news for a Mormon kid!
+That wasn’t good news for a Latter-day Saints kid!
 After serving a mission in Chile, I entered BYU and couldn’t decide on a major.
 I loved learning about everything!
 I felt equally passionate about English, history, music, art, Spanish, journalism, and the list went on.
 Finally my dad said, “You ought to take one of those career exploration classes.”

 I responded, “Those are for the people who don’t know what they’re doing.”